codernex/vite-react-graphql/README.md

-## Next JS APP Router & Express Graphql API
+## Vite React Apollo Graphql & Express Graphql API

+### Zero Configuration Ready TO Use Template

 ### How TO Use This Template